 Reasons for chickenpox immunisation

 For children who have not had chickenpox, the vaccine can help protect them against serious complications associated with chickenpox and protect them from developing shingles later in life.

 Research shows that two doses of chickenpox vaccine in children provides increased protection and reduces the risk of chickenpox occurring at a later time.
-The government funds one free dose of chickenpox vaccine and a parent can purchase, on prescription, a second dose four to six weeks later if they wish.
+The government funds one free dose of a chickenpox-containing vaccine and a parent can purchase a second dose, on prescription.

 In Victoria, immunisation against chickenpox is free for:

 - Children at 18 months – immunisation against chickenpox is given as a combined vaccine containing protection against measles, mumps, rubella and varicella (MMRV).
 Children who have had chickenpox should still receive the combination vaccine.